joecorcoran/corcoran.online/projects/index.markdown

 # Judge

 Judge allows easy client side form validation in Rails 3, by porting many `ActiveModel::Validation` features to JavaScript and exposing your model validations as JSON within HTML5 data attributes.
 It eliminates the need for code duplication or gratuitous AJAX for standard Rails validators.
-Where possible, it also provides an interface for adding application-specific validators to both sides of the network.
+It also provides an interface for adding application-specific validators to both client and server where necessary.

 * [GitHub](https://github.com/joecorcoran/judge)
 * [Rubygems](https://rubygems.org/gems/judge)